-"This is why 'it was credited to him as righteousness.'"
-NIV translation
+This is why it was credited to his account as righteousness.

 There is a big difference between wages and credit in accounting.
 Wages are payments that are received based on your physical efforts while a credit to your account does not require your own efforts.
-Abraham simply believed God and so it did not require any work on his part.
+Avraham simply believed God and so it did not require any work on his part.
 Therefore, his righteousness was credited to him as a gift.

-If we believe that Jesus died for our sins and was raised from the dead by God, we will have righteousness with God.
+If we believe that Yeshua died for our sins and was raised from the dead by God, we will have righteousness with God.
 Justification is where the one that has the right and authority to make a decision about guilt declares that the accused is not guilty.
 It is like being charged for a crime, going to court, and being found not guilty.